aprsworld/wsWebDisplay/NodeFormat.md

 Currently, a station consists of the following properties:

-1. **sensors**
+1. **title**
-2. **cameras**
+2. **type**
-3. **title**
+3. **typeUnits**
+4. **units**
+5. **value**

 ###sensors

 in order for a sensor to show up with all of the default properties, it will need the following child properties:

 1. title (optional) - which will be the text that displays in the tree for that sensor - this overrides what is likely to be a bunch of random characters that serve as the sensor's id
-2. units (optional) - the units that are associated with the value (ex: feet, degrees celsius, seconds, etc.)
-3. type (optional) - type tells wsWebDisplay what type of unit it is dealing with.
+2. type (optional) - type tells wsWebDisplay what type of unit it is dealing with.
 Currently, the types are: atmospheric pressure, time, length, speed, temperature
-4. typeUnits (optional) - typeUnits specifies the subtype.
+3. typeUnits (optional) - typeUnits specifies the subtype.
 So if, for example, we have temperature as a type, we can specify celcius as "c" within the typeUnits property.
 This is used in various ways within wsWebDisplay such as setting up unit conversions between temperatures.
-5. units (optional) - units is essentially a property that dictates the label for the value.
+4. units (optional) - units is essentially a property that dictates the label for the value.
 So if we have typeUnits 'c', a label that might be passed with it would be '&deg;C'
-6. value (required if title, units, type, typeUnits, or units are set) - the value for that sensor.
+5. value (required if title, units, type, typeUnits, or units are set) - the value for that sensor.
 This can be a String or Number type when it comes in via JSON.
 The type within the JSON String dictates how wsWebDisplay treats the value.
 If it is a string, the ui will display it in a literal way.
 If it is a number, it will manipulate the value based on the type, typeUnits and units properties.

 ###cameras